 The introduction also should give readers an understanding of why they are reading this article.
 It goes without saying that the main target of academic works is professors and peers who might be assigned to evaluate their colleagues.
 Your essay should demonstrate what novelty your work may give to the field of your study.
 If you struggle with this or any other aspect of writing, try Pro-papers.

-As we can see, an introduction is more than just the very first paragraph of the paper.
+According to professional essay writers from DoMyEssay, an introduction is more than just the very first paragraph of the paper.
 An introduction sets the tone and readers’ expectations for the entire essay.
 The goal of your introduction is to let your reader know what they can expect from your paper.
 There are no exact rules regarding the creation of the perfect introduction.
 However, it is highly recommended to use a hook, establish the focus on the topic, and then introduce the thesis statement.